prividentity/PrivateIdentity-Oldd/External-Integration.md

 In this section, we will have an overview of how PrivateIdentity has configured as an Identity Provider for some of the leading secure identity management (IM) providers.

-Integration with external IM providers can be achieved in lot of ways.
+Integration with external IM providers can be achieved in a lot of ways.
 Security Assertion Markup Language (SAML) 2.0 is one of the widely used techniques used for authentication.
 A general overview of the flow is explained in the link [SAML 2.0](https://github.com/openinfer/PrivateIdentity/wiki/SAML-2.0)

 There are two parties involved in the process: